kevarome/1800_202510_BBY03/README.md

 ### Future Work
 - Set up the notification feature where users will ge alerted on their devices to take their medication.
+- Add dropdown menu to choose a "Time to take" time, instead of typing a time,
 - Finalize user interface elements
 - Clean up reminder tables
 - Integrate outstanding back-end functions.